Hameem1/Step-Detection-using-Machine-Learning/README.md

 - Generates 51 time-domain features using a sliding window.
 - Applies super-sampling to counter class imbalance.
 - Applies recursive feature elimination with cross validation to select the best features.
-- Trains a random forest classifier and data normalization model.
+- Trains a Random Forest Classifier and Data Normalization Model.
 - Exports the trained models for deployment.

 ---